-Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office Maurice Meyer III 70 Trustee, Chairman of the Trustees and Member of Audit Committee Trustee since February 28, 1991; Chairman of Trustees since May 28, 2003.
-Joe R. Clark 78 Trustee, Vice Chairman of the Trustees and Chairman of Audit Committee Trustee since February 20, 1987; Vice Chairman of Trustees since May 28, 2003.
-Mr. Clark served as Chairman of the Trustees from June 7, 2000 through May 27, 2003.
-John R. Norris III 52 Trustee Trustee since June 7, 2000.
+Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office Maurice Meyer III 71 Trustee, Chairman of the Trustees and Chairman of Audit Committee Trustee since February 28, 1991; Chairman of Trustees since May 28, 2003.
+John R. Norris III 53 Trustee Trustee since June 7, 2000.
+James K. Norwood 65 Trustee and Member of Audit Committee Trustee since June 14, 2006. (b) Executiv ve Officers:

-(b) Executive Officers:

-Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office Roy Thomas 59 General Agent, Chief Executive Officer and Secretary General Agent and Secretary of the Trust since January 1, 1995 and Chief Executive Officer since November 12, 2002.
+Position and Offices Held With Registrant Period During Which Person Has Served in Office

+Roy Thomas 60 General Agent, Chief Executive Officer and Secretary General Agent and Secretary of the Trust since January 1, 1995 and Chief Executive Officer since November 12, 2002.
 Mr. Thomas had previously served as Assistant General Agent from December 1, 1992 through December 31, 1994.
-David M. Peterson 40 Assistant General Agent and Chief Financial Officer Assistant General Agent since January 1, 1997 and Chief Financial Officer since November 12, 2002.
+David M. Peterson 41 Assistant General Agent and Chief Financial Officer Assistant General Agent since January 1, 1997 and Chief Financial Officer since November 12, 2002.

 The Trustees hold office until their death, resignation or disqualification.
-The General Agent, Chief Executive Officer and Secretary and the Assistant General Agent and Chief Financial Officer hold office until their death, resignation, discharge or retirement pursuant to the Texas Pacific Land Trust Employees' Pension Plan.
+The General Agent, Chief Executive Officer and Secretary and the Assistant General Agent and Chief Financial Officer hold office until their death, resignation, discharge or retirement pursuant to the Texas Pacific Land Trust Revised Employees' Pension Plan.
 No executive officer was selected to be an officer pursuant to any arrangement or understanding between him and any other person or persons other than the Trustees acting solely in their capacity as such.

-- (c) Certain Significant Employees.
-The Trust does not employ any person who is not an executive officer who makes or is expected to make significant contributions to the business of the Trust. - (d) Family Relations.
+(c) Certain Significant Employees.
+The Trust does not employ any person who is not an executive officer who makes or is expected to make significant contributions to the business of the Trust.

+(d) Family Relations.
 There are no family relationships among any of the Trustees and executive officers of the Trust.